nickthecoder/tedi/README.md

 - Context menu (for copy, paste, etc)
 - Option to wrap text
+- prefRowCount and prefColumnCount.
+- mixed left-to-right and right-to-left text flow.

 I chose to exclude the context menu, because it is likely that any application that embeds TediArea will add their own context menu, with more features.
-Also, getting I18N (translations) of the text seems to require more "private" APIs, and even hard-coded strings containing "com.sun.xxx" package names.
+Also, getting I18N (translations) of the text seems to require more "private" APIs, and even needs hard-coded strings containing "com.sun.xxx" package names.
 Yuck!

 Tedi is primarily designed to be for coding, where line-wrapping is just not done!
 Also, line-wrapping doesn't work with my implementation of line numbers.

+I don't think prefRowCount and prefColumnCount are useful for a text editor (as opposed to a text area within a form).
+It is much more likely that TediArea will be the center of a BorderPane, where its size is governed by the size of the scene.

 ### Additional Features